tardate/LittleArduinoProjects/README.md

-# 262 Little Electronics and Arduino Projects
+# 263 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BazzFuss](./Electronics101/GuitarEffects/BazzFuss) - the Bazz Fuss "chocolate noisette" - a super-minimalist overdrive/distortion/fuzz effect circuit.
+> Latest addition:sparkles: [BoldportClub/ligemdio](./BoldportClub/ligemdio) - an LED tester kit featureing a classic BJT constant current source.
+From The Boldport Club (Project #8).

 Just my collection of electronics projects, many involving an Arduino in one way or another.